chasmack/hummaps/LOGS.md

 That still won't turn up any maps though.
 The `by:` key name is looking for a surveyor's name or LS/RCE number.

+Also note that proper capitalization is not necessary.
+Letter case is NOT significant anywhere in the Hummaps search.

 I look at these logs to see how people think the search *should* work.
 The examples here almost meet the minimum threshold to make a change.
 With only a small number of map types it would be pretty easy to have the